qd-cae/qd-cae-python/README.md

 [![Build Status](https://travis-ci.org/qd-cae/qd-cae-python.svg?branch=master)](https://travis-ci.org/qd-cae/qd-cae-python)

-This **Python3** library is an open source software package with utility functions regarding engineering, especially Simulation and Computer Aided Engineering (CAE).
+This Python3 library is an open source software package with utility functions regarding engineering, especially Simulation and Computer Aided Engineering (CAE).
-The library is still young, so features drop in over time depending on the persons who contribute.
+The library is still young, so features drop in over time depending on the needs of the persons who contribute.
 Visit our website at http://www.qd-eng.de/

 CAE suffers greatly from expensive tools with bad or moderate scripting access.
 Also many algorithms developed in research never get published due to licensing or being very specific regarding a certain software environment.
 Engineering is lacking behind here in contrast to modern informatics.